apache/nuttx/configs/sam3u-ek/README.txt

      are selecting the right tool.  setenv.sh is available for you to use to set or PATH variable.
 The path in the that file may not, however, be correct for your installation.

+     See also the "NOTE about Windows native toolchains" in the section call "GNU Toolchain Options" above.

 Configuration sub-directories
 -----------------------------